shanthi1999/web-dev-error-solutions/errors/javascript/troubleshooting-module-not-found-error-can-t-resolve-in-in-next-js/README.md

+# 🐞 Troubleshooting "Module not found: Error: Can't resolve '...' in ..." in Next.js

 This document addresses a common error encountered in Next.js applications: the "Module not found: Error: Can't resolve '...' in ..." error.
 This typically arises when Next.js's module resolution system cannot locate a required module.
 This can be due to incorrect import paths, missing dependencies, or issues with your project's configuration.